RyanGreenup/Note-Taking-Tools/tags-to-TMSU/Import-Tags-to-TMSU.md

 ## How to use

-### Initialize TMSU

-First go to your notes directory and initialise a tmsu database with `tmsu init`.

 ### Automated Script

 You can use this from an automatic script, but, but in the unlikely